 The Firm recognises that diversity of the Board of Directors improves the quality and objectivity of the decision-making process by bringing new voices to the table.
 It fosters innovation, creativity and a better understanding of customer insights through a greater variety of problem-solving approaches, perspectives and ideas.

 The Firm approaches diversity in the broadest sense, recognising that successful businesses embrace diversity at all levels, including the Board of Directors and senior management.
-The Firm's Board of Directors considers a range of factors related to diversity.

 Conflicts of Interest